If dehydration, typhoid, a mine collapse and alcoholism didn’t get you, an assassin might.

 I’m speaking in Bendigo as part of a jam-packed morning of activities, including a crematorium tour.
 Details here.
 Would love to see you there.

 ABOUT THE BLOGGER: Lisa Herbert is a cemetery wanderer, journalist and author of The Bottom Drawer Book: an after death action plan, an informative and amusing workbook and funeral planning guide for those who want to prepare for the inevitable.
 It is available in Australia for $24.95, including postage (Additional postage of AU$9 is payable for overseas orders).
 She enjoys telling the stories of the dead because they reveal so much of our history and way of life.

 Welcome to a blog about the inevitable.
 While it’s not for everyone, there are a lot of people who like the idea of having a say in their own farewell.
 Some people tell me it’s because they don’t want their family burdened with the task and others tell me it’s to ensure everyone has a good time at the funeral!

 My interest in western society’s perception of death and dying was sparked as a teen after reading several books written by renowned psychiatrist Elisabeth Kübler-Ross.
 The works, inspired by Dr Kübler-Ross’ work with terminally ill patients, were groundbreaking at the time.
 Never before had the emotional needs of the dying been given attention by the medical profession.

 Nearly 50 years on and many people are still reluctant to talk about the inevitable.
-However, while researching The Bottom Drawer Book, I found that once the discussion began, people opened up and gave their mortality some measured thought.
+However, while researching The Bottom Drawer Book: the after death action plan I found that once the discussion began, people opened up and gave their mortality some measured thought.
 All they needed was someone to initiate the discussion.
 And that’s where The Bottom Drawer Book comes in.
 Its aim is to start the conversation.